rjymgln/SoftDev/Frontend/README.md

 + Vinarao, Alvin
 + Vallejos, Richmon

-# (Gerald - Before starting, go to your project directory in cmd terminal or node.js cmd, install modules with "npm install")
+# (Gerald - Before starting, go to your Frontend directory (cd frontend) in cmd terminal or node.js cmd, install modules with "npm install")
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).